HICO-DET-SG and V-COCO-SG: New Data Splits for Evaluating the Systematic Generalization Performance of Human-Object Interaction Detection Models: Experimental setups for evaluating HOI detection models

 \subsection{HOI detection models}

-We evaluated the systematic generalization performance of four representative HOI detection models: HOTR~\citep{Kim_2021}, QPIC~\citep{Tamura_2021}, FGAHOI~\citep{Ma2023FGAHOI}, and STIP~\citep{Zhang_2022}.
+We evaluated the systematic generalization performance of four HOI detection models: HOTR~\citep{Kim_2021}, QPIC~\citep{Tamura_2021}, FGAHOI~\citep{Ma2023FGAHOI}, and STIP~\citep{Zhang_2022}.
 The characteristics of the four models are shown in Table~\ref{table_models}.
-All models except STIP adopt the recently popularized one-stage architecture.
+All models except STIP adopt the one-stage architecture, which was popularized over the two-stage architecture after its proposal.
 The backbone (feature extraction) network of each model was pretrained on object detection task using the Microsoft COCO dataset~\citep{lin_2014}.
 The encoders and decoders of HOTR, QPIC, and STIP were also pretrained on object detection task using the COCO dataset.
-However, the encoder and decoder of FGAHOI cannot be pretrained on object detection task because there are some modifications compared to its base object-detection model, namely, deformable DETR~\citep{zhu_2021}.
+However, the encoder and decoder of FGAHOI cannot be pretrained on object detection task because there are some modifications compared to its base object-detection model, namely, Deformable DETR~\citep{zhu_2021}.
 Therefore, we report the results of HOTR, QPIC, and STIP both with and without pretraining the encoder and decoder on the object detection task in Figure \ref{fig_combined} of Section~\ref{section: Evaluation results} and Tables~\ref{table_HICO-DET_train} and \ref{table_VCOCO_train} of Appendix~\ref{details_results} for the sake of a fair comparison.
 The details of each model are given below.

 \paragraph{HOTR.} HOTR (Human-Object interaction detection TRansformer)~\citep{Kim_2021} is among the first Transformer-based models for HOI detection.
 This model adopts a one-stage parallel architecture and consists of a CNN-based backbone (feature extractor), a shared encoder, an instance (human + object) decoder, and an interaction decoder.
 To get the matching between instance and interaction decoder outputs, three independent feed-forward networks, named HO Pointers, are trained to predict the correct \textless human, \textbf{interaction}, \underline{object}\textgreater combination matching.
 Most part of the network (except HO Pointers) is based on DETR (DEtection TRansformer)~\citep{carion_2020}, a Transformer-based object detector.
 Therefore, we can pretrain the backbone, shared encoder, instance decoder, and interaction decoder with DETR weights trained on the object detection task.